ark-lang/ark-docs/functions.md

 ```

 ## Function Parameters
-Parameters are passed to function, they must be specified in the functions
+An identifier, followed by a colon and a Type denote a function parameter.
+Function
-signature.
+parameters must go in the function signature.

 ```
 // Parameter = Iden ":" Type